adrianastan/tada/README.md

    In our implementation we used the [w2v-bert-2.0](https://huggingface.co/facebook/w2v-bert-2.0) pretrained, frozen model.

-   You can extract the average pooled representations of the audio files using the
+   You can extract the average pooled representations of the audio files using:
     ```
    python wav2vec_bert_extractor.py
     ```

+   You will need to specify the path to the audio files, the protocol file, and an output folder.
 The output will consist of a single `.npy` file for each dataset containing the features in the order listed in the protocols file.

 ## Running the individual experiments from the paper